-I’m a big fan of Preston Bus Station and will think nothing of taking the kids there for a day out.
-Even before they did it up.
+I’m a big fan of Preston Bus Station and will think nothing of taking the kids there for a day out even before they did it up.
 So I am probably the target market for this particular product.

 The design is the work of Matthew Steele in celebration of the station’s 50 years in existence.
-Perhaps a celebration of its reprieve too.
+Perhaps a celebration of its reprieve, too.
 The print will brighten up any room in that bold shade of orange, but you can get it in a more subdued shade of grey too.
 A couple of size options are available as well.
 The print is priced at £55 for the smaller format and £95 for the large.

-33. Le Corbusier Unite d’habitation mini puzzle
+33. Le Corbusier Unite d’Habitation construction toy

 35. Top Brutes card game